sunfanyi/Interactive-Ackermann-steering-model-car-game/README.md

 ## 2. Software Architecture

 This is a software based on *Pygame* and *OpenCV* using *Python3*.
-In order to run the game, these two packages should be installed (otherwise, the game can be run using the *.exe* file):
+In order to run this project, these two packages should be installed (otherwise, the game can be run using the *.exe* file):
 ```
 pip install pygame
 pip install opencv-python
+conda install matplotlib
+conda install sympy
+conda install IPython
 ```

 Useful files in this project: